gijzelaerr/php-secookie/README.md

 automatically bound to the "Path" and "Domain" that set them, see _The definitive guide to cookie domains and why a www-prefix makes your website safer_ linked in the resources below.

+## Session Expiry

+The PHP Session typically lives as long as the user's user agent, i.e. browser, runs.
+On many platforms the browser is not closed anymore and remains open indefinitely, or as least until the device is restarted, e.g. on mobile.

+For some use cases it may be necessary to expire sessions on the server, this can be done with the `SessionExpiry` configuration option.
+The default is 8 hours.

+    $session = new Session(
+        [
+            'SessionExpiry' => 'PT08H',
+        ]
+    );

+To disable session expiry, you can set the `SessionExpiry` to `null`.

 # Security